An In-Depth Guide to Financing Options for Community College

 College tuition is not cheap, and the cost seems to rise with each passing year.
 According to College Board, the average yearly rate for in-state tuition at a public college is over $25,000.
 At a private college, tuition can cost upwards of $50,000 per year.

-If you are determined to go to college but you don’t have an extra $25k to $50k per year to spend, you might want to consider community college as an alternative.
+If you are determined to go to college but you don’t have an extra $25k to $50k per year to spend, consider community college as an alternative.
 The average cost for community college tuition is under $5,000 for in-state students and under $10,000 for out of state students.
 Even if you complete your general education requirements and then transfer to a four-year school, you’ll still be saving a lot of money.

 Debunking Common Myths About College Scholarships